Advertisement

 Q. What is gestational diabetes?

-A. Gestational diabetes is a temporary form of diabetes that happens during pregnancy.
-It is different from having diabetes before pregnancy and then getting pregnant.
+A. Gestational diabetes is a form of diabetes that develops during pregnancy.
+It is different from having known diabetes before pregnancy and then getting pregnant.

-Gestational diabetes is usually diagnosed in the second and third trimesters of pregnancy.
-It typically starts in the 24th to 28th weeks and goes away after the baby is born.
+Gestational diabetes is generally diagnosed in the second and third trimesters of pregnancy, and usually goes away after the baby is born.

 Q. Am I at risk of gestational diabetes?

-A. Gestational diabetes affects between 5 and 10 per cent of pregnancies in Australia.
-Women of certain ethnic backgrounds — Indian, Chinese, Vietnamese, Middle Eastern, Polynesian/Melanesian, and Australian Aboriginal or Torres Strait Islander — are more at risk of developing gestational diabetes than women of Anglo-Celtic backgrounds.
+A. Gestational diabetes affects between 10 and 15 per cent of pregnancies in Australia.
+Women of certain ethnic backgrounds — Australian Aboriginal or Torres Strait Islander, Indian, Asian, Middle Eastern, African, Maori and Pacific Islander — are more at risk of developing gestational diabetes than women of Anglo-Celtic backgrounds.

-Other factors can also increase your risk.
-These include:
+Other factors can also increase your risk, including:

 Q. How would I know if I had gestational diabetes?